benforleo/disinformation_project/README.md

 |ABIGAILSSILK|HashtagGamer    |-0.4766572 |-0.8711019 |0.7585614  |......      |-0.8887055 |
 |ABIISSROSB  |RightTroll      |-0.30114922|-0.6279655 |0.24099341 |......      |-0.40076506|

+---
+### t-SNE visualization

+We can visualize our high dimensional data with help from the t-SNE algorithm.
+The results suggest that distinct clusters exist in our data which are generally inline with the account labels.

 <p align="center">
   <img width="700" height="500" src="https://github.com/benforleo/disinformation_project/blob/master/img/tsne-docvecs.png?raw=true">
 </p>

+---
+### Logistic Regression

+---

+## Discussion